nmpowell/mousemorph/README.md

 Tools for MRI mouse brain morphometry.

 MouseMorph is a modular set of tools for automatically analysing mouse brain MRI scans.
 It enables fully automatic [Voxel- and Tensor-Based Morphometry][ashb_vbm_2000] (VBM, TBM) on large cohorts of high-resolution images.
-It is employed at the UCL Centre for Advanced Biomedical Imaging (CABI) for [phenotyping](http://en.wikipedia.org/wiki/Phenotype) mice based on *in vivo* and *ex vivo* MRI scans.
+It is employed at the UCL Centre for Advanced Biomedical Imaging ([CABI][cabi]) for [phenotyping](http://en.wikipedia.org/wiki/Phenotype) mice based on *in vivo* and *ex vivo* MRI.
 It has been tested for robustness on hundreds of mouse brain scans.

 [![Pipeline summary](docs/pipeline_summary.png)](docs/pipeline_summary.png)